intelsdi-x/swan/pkg/conf/README.md

 Optional tags:
 - default: Default value of the flag when not specified in env or CLI.
 - defaultFromField: Name of the field in current struct where the default value for the flag is defined.
-It is extremely useful when default value is calculated in run time (e.g based on some environment variable)
+It is useful when default value is calculated in run time (e.g based on some environment variable)
 - name: Overrides name of the flag.
-By default it takes name of the field and change camelCase to lower case snake_case.
+By default it takes the name of the field and change camelCase to lower case snake_case.
 It is suggested to make the value of this tag uppercase to work properly with the prefix
 - required: If specified, the flag will be required.
 If there is no default value and it is not specified in env or CLI, parse will return error.